 ** Hewitt/West Milford NJ purple/white quartz conglomerate (puddingstone) - On Warwick Tpk in West Milford township, NJ there are large deposits of what looks like deep purple and white "polka-dot rock" along the roadway. (just as the road starts going down the mountain.
 You can't miss it!)
 This is some beautiful rock!
 It is actually a conglomerate of non-crystalized, massive white quartz, ruby-red quartz, and deep purple amethyst quartz, called "puddingstone".
 Many small chunks litter the roadside, since there was a recent road widening project, so the pickin's are easy.
 The entire "belt" of this rock runs for about 1000 feet from the crest of the hill downward.
 Take NY 94 south of the village of Warwick, NY.
 Look for signs for Upper Greenwood Lake.
 Follow that road (County Rt.
 21 - Warwick Tpk.) for 4 miles into West Milford, NJ.
 1/2 mile after you pass the ballfields on the right, Watch for big yellow sign for "HILL".
 AS SOON as you start going down the mountain look on both sides of you at the road cuts.
 You'll know you're in the right place immediately!!
 There are many parking spots on the uphill side of the road to park in.

 ** Easton Quarry, Easton, Pa. - Collect the beautiful lime-green mineral Eastonite at an old quarry along side of Pa.
 Rt.
 611, just north of US 22 in Easton, Pa.
 The quarry tailings are piled up along the highwall of the old quarry and climbing around to collect is easy and fun.
+More mineral tailings can be found along the river, across Rt.611 from the quarry.
 Take US 22 West out of NJ.
 As soon as you cross the Delaware River Bridge, Exit for Rt.
 611 NORTH.
 Drive north on 611 for about a mile and you will see a brick water pumping station on the right side along the river.
 Look to the left side and you will see a dirt/gravel parking spot in the weeds at the entrance to the old quarry.
 If you pass it by, just turn around at the old garage at the far end of the quarry.
 You must park in that small parking area or you will get yelled at.
 Collect along the high wall of the quarry.

 **UPDATED White Haven, Hazelton, and McAdoo, Pa.
 Quartz Crystals - This area is in the heart of Pennsylvania Anthracite Coal country!
 Right where I-80 and I-81 meet, abounds some of the largest coal mines in the East.
 Besides numerous exposures of water-clear to white quartz crystals in old long-abandoned coal mines and strip mines, opportunities also abound to find the coveted Peacock Coal and some fossils as well in this area.
 I am familiar with a few sites in this area, and more remain to be discovered.